Chris Henry Jr.: Recruiting

+College career

+In week one of the 2026 season, Henry Jr. hauled in one pass for 15 yards and a touchdown in a win over Ball State.

 Personal life

 Henry is the son of former NFL wide receiver Chris Henry, who died in 2009.
 Afterwards, Henry became very close with his father's former teammate Adam "Pacman" Jones, seeing him as a father figure.
 Henry's sister Seini plays basketball at Ohio State.